 If you cannot reach a satisfactory settlement with the insurance company, you could pursue a personal injury lawsuit.
 In Oklahoma, the owner is responsible for any injury their animal causes, so as long as you were legally on the property, we could build a strong case in your favor.

 Abel Law Firm knows how overwhelming it is to pursue compensation in a dog bite case.
 It’s a complicated process with strict deadlines and state laws.
 If you never filed an insurance claim or lawsuit before, it’s impossible to understand how to navigate your way through it.

-Most people who try to handle their dog bite case on their own end up accepting a low settlement offer from the insurance company.
+Most people who try to handle their dog bite case independently accept a low settlement offer from the insurance company.
 They don’t realize they’re not obligated to take the first offer.
 There’s always room for negotiation.
 Additionally, denied claims could get reopened with the right submission of evidence.

 How Much Experience Does Abel Law Firm Have?

 We’ve represented victims of dog bites since our firm opened over 40 years ago.
-Martindale-Hubbell gave us an AV rating, which is the highest rating from the peer review system.
+Martindale-Hubbell gave us an AV rating, the highest rating from the peer review system.
 Our attorneys have more than 130 years of experience between them.
-Senior Partner Ed Abel received various honors and recognition from legal associations throughout the country.
+Senior Partner Ed Abel received various honors and recognition from legal associations nationwide.

-We use all the resources at our disposal to secure the maximum compensation available.
-Whether we’re negotiating with an insurance company or fighting the other party in court, we depend on our decades of knowledge and skills.
+We use all the resources to secure the maximum compensation available.
+Whether negotiating with an insurance company or fighting the other party in court, we depend on our decades of knowledge and skills.

 Schedule Your Free Consultation

-Abel Law Firm offers free consultations, so there’s no risk to discuss your dog bite case with us.
+Abel Law Firm offers free consultations, so there’s no risk in discussing your dog bite case with us.
 We proudly serve clients throughout Oklahoma and seek the justice they deserve.
 Our Tulsa injury lawyers are ready to take your call.
 Call us at (405) 239-7046 today.